 Skip to main content

-Church Communication: Germany, New Zealand
+Church Communication: Germany or New Zealand

 Dates:

-Win: January–April 2023
+Win: January–April 2024

-Spring–Summer: May–August 2023
+Spring-Summer: May–August 2024

-Fall: September–December 2023
+Fall: September–December 2024

 Application Deadlines:

-Fall: 22 February 2023
+Fall: 5 February 2024

 As an intern in either the Europe Area Office of The Church of Jesus Christ of Latter-day Saints in Frankfurt, Germany, or the South Pacific Area Office in Auckland, New Zealand, you will have a unique opportunity to improve your communications, journalism, and public relations skills.
 The core purpose of the Church Communication internship is to build strategic relationships with opinion leaders who affect the reputation of the Church, and whose actions and influence can help or hinder the Church's mission.
 As such you will be involved with a wide variety of ever-changing activities and people in order to facilitate a proper projection of the Church in the Europe or Pacific areas.
-Depending on your emphasis in Communications, you could find yourself writing press releases, assisting in planning strategic media interaction, researching various media enquiries, assisting in interview and spokesperson training, developing relationships with opinion leaders, and participating in various modes of social networking and video production.
+Depending on your emphasis in Communications, you could find yourself writing press releases, assisting in planning strategic media interaction, researching various media enquiries, assisting in interview and spokesperson training, developing relationships with opinion leaders, and participating in various modes of social networking, social media, and video production.

 Click here to apply today!